 The publisher of an independent press had helped screen residency applicants, and before I could even travel to Red wing to begin my month-long stay there, she reached out by email to compliment me on my writing sample and inquire about my novel-in-progress. … She agreed to recommend me to a handful of agents, one of whom took me on as a client a week later. — Stephan Eirik Clark, fiction writer

-Based in the scenic river city of Red Wing, Minnesota, the Anderson Center offers two- and four-week residencies for writers and translators from May through October — that is, the most beautiful months of the year up there.
-Residents are provided lodging, studio space, and weeknight dinners, but prepare their own breakfasts, lunches, and weekend eats.
+Based in the scenic river city of Red Wing, Minnesota, the Anderson Center offers two-tofour-week residencies for writers and scholars from May through October — that is, the most beautiful months of the year up there.
+Residents are provided lodging, studio space, and weeknight dinners, but prepare their own breakfasts, lunches, and weekend eats, but the chef shops for your groceries!
 Both emerging and established artists are encouraged to apply, and there’s no application fee.

 A well-established fellowship program that’s been offering residencies since the 1960s, the Fine Arts Work Center residency is pretty darn selective — but a great gig if you can land it.
 Each year, 20 artists are offered a seven-month stay in its Provincetown, Massachusetts facilities, including lodging, studio space, and a $750 monthly stipend.
 Writing fellowship applications are due December 1 annually, and have a hefty $50 fee which can’t be waived for any reason.
 But boy, if you make it in…